 I’m a “Hurry, let’s get this batch of cookies off the counter and into the freezer” kind of person.
 Because there’s more cookies to make, of course!

 The cookies can be eaten as soon as the chocolate has hardened.
-Or stored in the freezer for later enjoyment.
+Or store them in the freezer for later enjoyment (I LOVE to eat these frozen!).

 One last comment before I go.